WordPress.com Review 2022 What Are You Paying For Exactly?

 - You can’t create sitewide changes or add CSS with the free plan.

 - To purchase their official premium themes, you’ll need the Premium plan at least.

-- You can unlock more custom themes (from third party places) with the Pro plan.
+- You can unlock more custom themes (from third-party places) with the Business and eCommerce plans

 Then the amount of customization options is completely dependent on the theme itself.
 In fact, popular themes like Avada or BeTheme act as “modular theme builders”, so you can create many variations with the pre-selected elements.